AynAhmed/Snap-Fit/README.md

 1.  **Sign Up or Log In:**

-    -   When you first arrive at the site you be greated with a "get started" page.
+    -   When you first arrive at the site you be greeted with a "get started" page.
 If you're a new user, click on the "Sign Up" button.
     -   If you're an existing user, click on the "Log In" button and enter your email address and password to access your account.

 2.  **Dashboard Overview:**